Fundamental Recovery Bounds for SPAD Signals under Stationary Flux: M1 PDF Validity

+In this section we justify the validity of the {\em Continuous Time Readout and Domain} as a PDF.
+In Sec.
+3.1 of the main manuscript, the likelihood model of {\em Continuous Time Readouts and Domain} was presented as is.
+We will now derive it.
+Although the derivation is not the same as in Ref.~\cite{ingle2021passive} herein, the resulting log-likelihood function is similar.
 Let $T$ be the exposure time of a SPAD pixel.
 The total number of photons detected by the pixel during this interval is denoted by the random variable $N$.
 The detection event times are denoted by a set of random variables $\{t_i\}_{i=1}^{N}$, where $0 \le t_1 < \dots < t_N \le T$.
 Due to the dead time, the time intervals satisfy